stat545ubc-2023/assignment-b1-Khanhnguyen11620/README.md

 **___How to run the code in this repository___**
 - Firstly, you can clone this repository into your GitHub and pull the project to R.
-- Secondly, you need to install required packages (if not installed yet): `tidyverse`, `testthat` to do the project. `tidyverse` includes some functions used to create our new function and `testthat` was used to test the function (there are instructions in the .Rmd file)
+- Secondly, you need to install the required packages (if not installed yet): `tidyverse` and `testthat` to do the project. `tidyverse` includes some functions used to create our new function, and `testthat` was used to test the function (there are instructions in the .Rmd file)
 - After completing all the exercises in the project, you need to click 'knit' in Rstudio.
 It will execute all of the R code chunks and create a new markdown (. md) document which includes the R code and its output.